Lizard-Of-Oz/Searchlight/README.md

 For more Vanilla-esque improvements for vanilla problems, consider [Inventorio](https://github.com/Lizard-Of-Oz/Inventorio).

-To include this mod as a dependency, use [JitPack](https://jitpack.io/#Lizard-Of-Oz/Searchlight/master-SNAPSHOT)
+To include this mod as a dependency, use [JitPack](https://jitpack.io/#Lizard-Of-Oz/Searchlight/1.16-SNAPSHOT)

-### 1.17?
-1.17 version is available in the master branch.